Safer water and better lives through pioneering biosciences

 We are continuously studying the bacterial communities that live in waterways and around aquatic plants and algae.
 The products we create play off the strengths and weaknesses of those communities.
 Many of our products also feature beneficial bacterial strains as well.
 We use archaea, pseudomona, and nitrifying cultures, grown in-house by our lab team.

 These cultures help to fixate phosphorous and lower ammonia and nitrates in the water column.
-The strains grown at Aquafix are selected for their ability to sustain themselves and work in harmony with helpful aquatic communities as well as aiding natural selection.
+The strains grown by Naturalake Biosciences are selected for their ability to sustain themselves and work in harmony with helpful aquatic communities as well as aiding natural selection.
 The longevity of our bacteria makes a difference: customers have told us that no other bacterial products sustain their water like ours do.

 We have developed products that address the root causes of pond and lake issues: to fixate nutrients, reduce muck levels, clarify water, and improve the treatment of algae and aquatic plants.